 "Catch-up contributions" are supplemental tax-deferred employee contributions, which are in addition to regular TSP contributions.
-The amount of supplemental contributions one may contribute is \$6,000.
-These contributions can be made by participants age 50 or older who would like to make contributions above the maximum \$19,000 amount they could otherwise make to the TSP.
+In 2022, the amount of supplemental contributions one may contribute is \$6,500.
+These contributions can be made by participants age 50 or older who would like to make contributions above the maximum \$20,500 amount they could otherwise make to the TSP.

-Because catch-up contributions are supplemental, they do not count against either the regular TSP contribution

-(percentage) limits or the IRS elective deferral limit.
+Because catch-up contributions are supplemental, they do not count against either the regular TSP contribution (percentage) limits or the IRS elective deferral limit.
 However, the combination of regular and catch-up TSP contributions cannot exceed the total IRS contribution limit for the year.